Note: Still Groaning. I am still groaning about this and want to get it off my system.

 When Maurice and Lucy were younger, I used to cook their food until the idea of buying pet food gave in due to laziness on my part.
 Buying pet food is fast and easy similar to buying McDonald’s.

 Back in the Philippines, we fed pets scraps from our meals.
-Simple meal with no artificial flavoring.
+A simple meal with no artificial flavoring.

 I know well what goes in pet food.
 Most of it is by-products.
 The by-product is a fancy name for ‘stuff’ such as animal/fish left-over body parts mixed all together with other chemicals that become finger licking good for our pets.